Prashant-JT/My-Blockchain-Book/_posts/2021-06-29-introduction.md

 ![](/My-Blockchain-Book/images/Centralized-Decentralized.png "Centralized vs decentralized system") [Click to read more about centralized and decentralized systems](https://medium.com/hackernoon/centralization-vs-decentralization-the-best-and-worst-of-both-worlds-7bfdd628ad09)

 Now, how do we establish trust among the peers in such a decentralized system?
 By having a process in place to validate, verify, and confirm transactions.
-Record the transaction in a distributed ledger of blocks, create a tamper-proof record of blocks, chain of blocks, and implement a consensus protocol for agreement on the block to be added to the chain.
+Record the transaction in a distributed ledger of blocks, create a tamper-proof record of blocks (chain of blocks) and implement a consensus protocol for agreement on the block to be added to the chain.

 | *Validation, verification, consensus, and immutable recording lead to the trust and security of the blockchain* |